QBDev0ps/DevOps-Cloud-projects/Project3.md

 `$ sudo vi /etc/apache2/sites-available/projectlamp.conf`

-The above command creates a blank file. then we enter `i` to enter insert mode and we paste the following configuration:
+The above command creates a blank file.
+Then we press `i` on the keybord to enter insert mode and we paste the following configuration:

 <br />`<VirtualHost *:80>`<br />
 &ensp; `ServerName projectlamp`<br />